ajhalim/cmpm121-F/README.md

     * Plants increase their growth level when the amount of sun is greater than 50 and enough water has been aggregated (the requirement is 100 at first, and increments by 100 per each growth level achieved).
 * [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
     * If 10 plants have been harvested, a victory message is printed to console.

+ ## Reflection
+So far, Vite and TypeScript has been sufficient for implementing the F0 requirements, though we may want to change the right-click action to a different one, since currently it brings up an unneeded menu (even if the game does otherwise work as intended).
+As for team roles, since a few members were busy this week, it feels a bit as if roles had temporarily been swapped to accomodate, but it's likely that those roles will revert once all teammates are able to contribute again.
+This feels especially the case for the Design teammates, since the goal was to implement a barebones F0, so it felt that there was less designing to do.
+However, with our unique goals -- i.e. a plant crafting system -- still unfinished, that could be a place for design to think more creatively.

 # Devlog Entry 12/6/2023